 - After cleaning, apply a coat of preservative and let it soak in before adding a top-coat.

-If your deck has been weakened by rot, there are a number of steps you can take to repair rotted wood.
+If your deck has been weakened by rot, there are a number of steps you can take to tackle deck wood rot repair.
 You’ll first need to cut away the infected wood.
 It’s important that you thoroughly clean the area where rotting has occurred before treating – this will help prevent further damage during repairs.

 Once you’ve removed all traces of rot from your damaged area, carefully treat any remaining healthy wood with preservatives before filling in the gaps with an epoxy filler or a polyester filler